How Sui Differs from Other Blockchains

 Sui uses the state commitment that arrives upon epoch change.
 Sui requires a single answer from the multiple validators and leverages an accessory protocol to derive the hash representing the state of the blockchain.
 This protocol consumes little bandwidth and does not impede the ingestion of transactions.
 Validators produce checkpoints at every epoch change.
 Sui requires the validators to also produce checkpoints even more frequently.
 So users may use these checkpoints to audit the blockchain with some effort.

-In summary, Sui offers many performance and usability gains at the cost of some complexity in less common use cases.
+In summary, Sui offers many performance and usability gains at the cost of some complexity in less simple use cases.
 Direct sender transactions excel in Sui.
 And complex smart contracts may benefit from shared objects where more than one user can mutate those objects (following smart contract specific rules).
 In this case, Sui totally orders all transactions involving shared objects using a consensus protocol.